 Prehistorically, the project site both inboard and outboard of the bulkhead wall was mostly land beneath water since the Manhattan shoreline was located about one block east of its current location, east of the project site.
 After deglaciation about 15,000 years ago, water levels were periodically lowered, exposing land along the shore.
 Portions of the Hudson River were narrowed, and areas submerged at the time of European settlement were exposed for habitation by flora and fauna.
-While exposed shorelines were probably once occupied by Native Americans in southern Manhattan, the shoreline between West 40th and West 46th Streets was initially inundated long before Native Americans were known to enter the region, and remained submerged.
+While exposed shorelines were probably once occupied by Native Americans in southern Manhattan, the shoreline between West 46th and West 59th Streets was initially inundated by about 6000 years ago and was entirely submerged by 500 years ago.
+Before that time, there were no landforms present which would have been conducive for long-term Native American use.
 Therefore, there is no sensitivity for prehistoric remains to have ever existed either inboard or outboard of the bulkhead wall.